D-Daria/pipex/Readme.md

 This project will let you discover in detail a UNIX mechanism that you already know by using it in your program.

+The main goal is to mimic behavior of the bash command <code>pipe</code>

 ## Description

 Your program will be executed as follows: